cylnn-dev/cylnn-dev.github.io/_posts/2024-01-04-6_pc_logic_analyzer.md

 The project was implemented in Python using external libraries Pyqt6, sounddevice, and numpy.
 The plots for the received data may seem familiar, as they originate from matplotlib.
 There is a recommended approach on how to use the matplotlib backend with Pyqt, detailed in [1].

-This application is designed as multithreaded, and during development, GUI freezes and packet loss were observed.
-The details are left for the reader to explore, as they delve deeper into this project series.
+This application is designed to be multi-threaded due to GUI freezing and packet losses.
+Further details are left for the reader to explore as they delve deeper into this project series.

 In short, the app consists of: